Moving Your Automated Testing Infrastructure to the Cloud

 Understanding the Cycle Appliance

-The Cycle Appliance is deployed using an ARM template (Azure Resource Manager) that will build everything into your existing Azure tenant.
+The Cycle Appliance is deployed using an Azure resource manager (ARM) template that will build everything into your existing Azure tenant.
 The Azure tenant is the account with Microsoft that represents a single organization.
 You can have multiple subscriptions underneath the tenant, all set up to bill on their own, but they live under the tenant.
 The Cycle Appliance will deploy to, and live inside of its own resource group, inside your Azure tenant, and Azure subscription.
 So, an existing Azure tenant is a requirement for this – although if you don’t have an existing Azure tenant, we can help you provision and set this up so that you can use the appliance.

 “A dedicated and trusted instance of Azure AD that’s automatically created when your organization signs up for a Microsoft cloud service subscription, such as Microsoft Azure, Microsoft Intune, or Microsoft 365.
 An Azure tenant represents a single organization.” -Microsoft

 If you are interested in creating your own Azure account, you can start here and get $200 in credits!
 Once you create your Azure account, a tenant will automatically be created for you.
 You will then be able to set up a subscription, and then deploy the Cycle Appliance into that subscription.
-This brief training page helps you better understand the hierarchy of Azure tenant vs subscription, how billing works, and more.
-If these are new concepts for you, it’s worth the time to have a look!
+This brief training page helps you better understand the hierarchy of Azure tenant versus subscription, how billing works, and more.

 - Set up your subscription within the Azure tenant (pay-as-you-go)